Skip to main content

 Atlas is AI-native and privacy-first by design: every answer comes back as a cited answer that links straight to the source note, and the workspace builds compounding context as you add material instead of resetting each session.
 Pro is $20/mo.
 Try it at Atlas.

 Knowledge management software captures and surfaces an organization's collective knowledge, internal docs, processes, decisions, and reference material.
-The 2024-2026 inflection was AI-grounded retrieval: tools stopped returning search-result lists and started answering questions with citations to the source doc.
-Atlas, Notion, Guru, and Confluence all ship this in 2026; the differences are in synthesis quality, audience fit, and price.
+The 2024-2026 inflection was AI-grounded retrieval.
+Tools stopped returning search-result lists and started answering questions with citations to the source doc.
+Atlas, Notion, Guru, and Confluence all ship this in 2026.
+The differences are in synthesis quality, audience fit, and price.

 This guide ranks 8 KM tools tested across 4 buyer types.